Code-Institute-Submissions/Meet-The-Adventure/README.md

 * Home

-8. Post section (middle part) the boxes need to be aligned in Ipad size
+8. Post section (middle part) the boxes need to be aligned in Ipad size use @media

 * Shop